1,1'-Azobis(1,2,3,4-tetrazole)

 The ten-nitrogen chain was the record for the longest continuous chain of nitrogen atoms in a chemical compound until Chinese researchers prepared a compound with an 11-nitrogen chain.
 It is too sensitive to be used as a practical explosive and is more sensitive than 1-diazidocarbamoyl-5-azidotetrazole which is often erroneously reported as the most sensitive explosive.
-Like the azo-containing N8 chain of 1,1'-azobis-1,2,3-triazole it also is capable of transforming from the trans to the cis conformation under UV light.
+Cis‐trans isomerization occurs under UV light exposure.

 Synthesis

-It is synthesized from 1-aminotetrazole in an azo-coupling reaction using sodium dichloroisocyanurate in acetic acid as the oxidation agent.
+It is synthesized from N-aminotetrazole via an azo-coupling reaction using sodium dichloroisocyanurate in acetic acid.